Commercial content | 18+ | T&C's Apply

-The Derby County stadium is called Pride Park, or for sponsorship reasons, the iPro Stadium.
+The Derby County stadium is called Pride Park.
 The club moved into Pride Park in 1997.

 Derby County first played football at the Racecourse Ground, home to Derbyshire County Cricket Club.
 From there, Derby moved to the Baseball Ground in 1895, and this was home for 102 years.

 The Derby County stadium layout features four main stands - the North Stand, the South Stand, the East Stand and the Toyota Main Stand.
 The stadium currently has a capacity of 33,597, though there are Derby County stadium expansion plans that may come to fruition in the future.